wcfrobert/wcfrobert.github.io/_posts/2023-01-30-authenticity.md

 ---

 Why do I travel and take pictures?
 Is it to journal the exciting adventures of my life, so I can look back with nostalgia and delight when I'm older?
-Or is it to craft an fake image of my life on social media so others won't think I live a boring life?
+Or is it to craft an fake image on social media so others won't think I live a boring life?

 ---